mriot/feed-to-webhook/README.md

 Most embeds consist of an icon along with the feed's title, a heading to the article, some text, and an image.
 In the footer, you'll find the feed's source and the date of the article.

 - The icon typically comes from the feed itself (or defaults to the website's favicon), but you can override this in the config to use a custom icon.
+  - To get almost any website's favicon, use `https://www.google.com/s2/favicons?domain=<domain>`.

 - If any images are found within the article, the first one will be used as the embed's image.